Here's How Much Zion Williamson and Other Top Draft Picks Could Make In the NBA

+Zion Williamson and Other Top NBA Draft Picks Are About to Cash In.
+Here’s How Much They Could Make

-Resplendent in a sparkling white tuxedo, Zion Williamson took his place onstage in New York as not only the top pick in the 2019 NBA draft Thursday night but also as the new face of the New Orleans Pelicans.
+Resplendent in a sparkling off-white tuxedo, Zion Williamson took his place onstage in New York as not only the top pick in the 2019 NBA draft Thursday night but also as the new face of the New Orleans Pelicans.

 As the number one pick, Williamson is projected to make up to $44.2 million with a four-year contract, per the NBA’s rookie salary scale.
 The first two years of his contract are guaranteed at an estimated $20 million, with the team holding the options for the last two years of the deal, which are usually picked up.